flowd-org/flowd/docs/about-docs.md

 {{% /callout %}}

-This page serves as a style guide and reference for writing documentation for flowd.
+This page serves as a style guide and reference for writing documentation for flwd.
 It outlines the conventions, formatting rules, and available components to ensure consistency across the documentation site.

 ## Conventions